learn-co-curriculum/tf-improv-games/README.md

   + Needs instructions
 + One Word Proverbs
   + Players in a circle.
 One player starts with first word of a (non-existing) proverb; circle continues, one word at a time, until the group 'feels' the proverb is done; at that point everybody says 'yes yes yes yes'.
 Hint: start with (a) typical proverb word(s), like 'A', 'He who', etc.
++ Pterodactyl
+  + Players in a circle.
+The hold their lips over their teeth, and if you show your teeth (as you are wont to do when laughing) you are out.
+Players proceed around the circle, saying "pterodactyl" to the player next around the circle to them.
+They can change direction by making a big "Wraaaaaahh" sound, like a Pterodactyl's mighty cry.
+They must also flap their arms.
+Play proceeds until only one champion remains.
+If there appears to be a draw, a Vegetable-off can be used to determine the winner.
 + Random power point presentation
   + Needs instructions
 + Show Us How You Get Down